Portland Press Herald

 Daily newspaper in Portland, Maine, U.S.

 The Portland Press Herald is produced, printed and distributed from the company's headquarters in South Portland, Maine, with news bureaus in downtown Portland and at the State House in Augusta.

 The Portland Press Herald is a daily newspaper based in South Portland, Maine, with a statewide readership.
 The Press Herald mainly serves southern Maine and is focused on the greater metropolitan area of Portland.
 It is the most distributed newspaper in the state of Maine.

-Founded in 1862, its roots extend to Maine's earliest newspapers, the Falmouth Gazette & Weekly Advertiser, started in 1785, and the Eastern Argus, first published in Portland in 1803.
+Founded in 1921, its roots extend to Maine's earliest newspapers, the Falmouth Gazette & Weekly Advertiser, started in 1785, and the Eastern Argus, first published in Portland in 1803.
 For most of the 20th century, it was the cornerstone of Guy Gannett Communications, before being sold to The Seattle Times Company in 1998.

-Since 2023, it has been a part of the Maine Trust for Local News, a nonprofit group run by the National Trust for Local News that includes four other daily newspapers and 17 weekly newspapers.
+Since 2023, it has been a part of the Maine Trust for Local News (METLN), a nonprofit group run by the National Trust for Local News that includes four other daily newspapers and 17 weekly newspapers.

 History

-19th century origins

-The Portland Daily Press was founded in June 1862 by J. T. Gilman, Joseph B. Hall, and Newell A. Foster as a new Republican paper.
-Its first issue, published on June 23, 1862, announced strong support for Abraham Lincoln and condemned slavery as "the foulest blot upon our national character."
-Its offices, along with the offices of all the newspapers in the city, were destroyed on July 4, 1866, in Portland's Great Fire.
-On the morning of July 6, the Portland Daily Press published a double-sided handbill about the fire.

-The paper quickly gained the largest circulation in Portland, and was one of five daily newspapers in the city to survive to the 20th century.
-In 1904, the paper was bought by a syndicate of Maine Republicans, including Henry B. Cleaves and gubernatorial candidate Joseph Homan Manley, who the paper had previously opposed.